 Internships are a great opportunity for students to take classroom learning into the “real world” and gain valuable experience that may help you to secure a job in the future.
 But internships require a substantial amount of advance planning.

 The final day to process internship forms for Spring and Winterim internships is December 1st; the deadline for summer and Fall internships is May 1st.
-HOWEVER, interested students must be in touch with Professor Fischler well before these deadlines in order to begin identifying a placement and processing the paperwork.
+HOWEVER, a substantial amount of advance planning is required prior to processing forms.
+Therefore, interested students must be in touch with Professor Levan well before these deadlines in order to begin identifying a placement and processing the paperwork.

-For more information on internships, contact department chair Mark Fischler.
+For more information on internships, contact Dr. Kristine Levan.

 CJ 4580 – Internship in Criminal Justice (1-15 credits):